mcamachog1/42fly-in/README.md

 ## Visual Representation

-The network topology and real-time drone movements can be rendered graphically.
+The network topology and real-time drone movements are rendered graphically.
 Components are color-coded based on the input configuration file and the following state rules:

 - **Zones:** Each zone (Hub) is rendered using the custom color assigned within the network configuration file.
 - **Connections:** Connections are rendered dynamically based on the type of the **destination zone**: